ChrisScianna/ROS-Underwater-RnD/valeport_svs/README.md

-# Sound velocity sensor
+# `Sound velocity sensor` node
-The sound velocity sensor node is a driver ROS node for valeport svs sensor.
+The `sound velocity sensor` node is a driver ROS node for valeport svs sensor.